Vinohead Launches X-Drop™ with Chosen Family Wines

 Chosen Family Wines serves as the inaugural launch partner for X-Drop™ Beta by Vinohead

 LOS ANGELES, April 20, 2022 /PRNewswire/ -- Vinohead, a community and media brand that embraces modern wine culture and brings an entirely new generation to the forefront, is announcing today the launch of its beta for X-Drop™, a first-of-its-kind, eventized sales "drop" where consumers can buy wine direct from a single winery through Vinohead's platform, on a limited time basis.
 Vinohead is partnering with Chosen Family Wine to release its 2019 Willamette Valley Pinot Noir ($35).
-X-Drop™is the first and only e-commerce partner to offer this exclusive wine, and it will be available starting April 20 through April 24.
+X-Drop™ is the first and only e-commerce partner to offer this exclusive wine, and it will be available starting April 20 through April 24.

 The beta launch of X-Drop™furthers Vinohead's mission to simplify and modernize the often intimidating and outdated process of buying wine.
 Vinohead is dedicated to providing Millennials and Gen-Z the resources to identify what they like, why they like it, and where to get it, and X-Drop™will serve as an incredibly important resource that not only helps the consumer, but puts the control back into the winery's hands.
 This modern online shopping experience bypasses middlemen and retailers, and forges the relationship between the winery and the customer.